-The Pennsylvania section of the Appalachian Trail is flatter than most, making it a good destination for hikers who don’t want to deal with drastic elevation changes.
-Being one of the middle states on the trail, there is fairly good weather for most of hiking season.
+The Appalachian Trail Pennsylvania section (PA) is flatter than most, making it a good destination for hikers who don’t want to deal with drastic elevation changes.

-If you're interested in exploring the Appalachian Trail PA sections, then check out this comprehensive guide to learn more.
+If you're interested in exploring the Pennsylvania Appalachian Trail sections, then check out this comprehensive guide to learn more.

 Good weather and flat hiking, along with the opportunity to spot rattlesnakes and copperheads, make this 229 mile section of the Appalachian Trail a great spot for new hikers and wildlife enthusiasts.

 Getting to the Trail: The Pennsylvania section of trail starts in Waynesboro, PA and ends in Delaware Water Gap, PA.
 We recommend leaving your car in Delaware Water Gap and taking a Greyhound bus to the town of Waynesboro.
 The Greyhound station is in Stroudsburg, PA, which is right beside the smaller town of Delaware Water Gap.

 Day 1: Waynesboro, PA to Tumbling Run Shelters (8.6 miles)

 Day 2: Tumbling Run Shelters to Quarry Gap Shelters (12.2 miles)

 Day 3: Quarry Gap Shelters to Toms Run Shelters (13.6 miles)

 Day 4: Tom’s Run Shelters to James Fry Shelter (10.9 miles)